-Nowadays, the word ‘collops’ is applied to everything from aubergine (eggplant) to monkfish.
+In practice, nowadays, the word ‘collops’ is applied to everything from aubergine (eggplant) to monkfish.

 Scotched Collops (aka Scotch Collops)

-Collops of beef or veal that are stewed.
+Scotched collops are collops of beef or veal that are stewed.

-During these Elizabethan times, sugar was extremely expensive; a huge luxury.
-Hosts would want to show off various sugar creations.
-One of the favourite food items to amaze guests with were “collops of bacon”, made from ground almonds and sugar.
+During these Elizabethan times, sugar was extremely expensive; in fact, a huge luxury.
+Wealthy hosts would want to show off various sugar creations.
+One of the favourite food items to amaze guests with were mock “collops of bacon”, made from ground almonds and sugar.

 Literature & Lore

-Ash Wednesday was preceded not just by Shrove Tuesday, but also by Collop Monday before that — the last day to eat cook meat before Lent, as the next day, Tuesday, was given up to using the last of the eggs in pancakes.
+Ash Wednesday was preceded not just by Shrove Tuesday, but also by Collop Monday before that — traditionally the last day to eat meat before Lent, as the next day, Tuesday, was given up to using the last of the eggs in pancakes.

 “Two of the company, who were dressed in the weather-stained green doublet of foresters, lifted the big pot off the fire, and a third, with a huge pewter ladle, served out a portion of steaming collops to each guest.”